Acetaminophen Toxicity

 In chronic acetaminophen toxicity, the role of fasting, reduced glutathione stores, and enhanced metabolism remains unclear.
 Risk factors for chronic acetaminophen toxicity include the following[21] :

-The Annual Report of the American Association of Poison Control Centers' National Poison Data System reported 49,417 single exposures to acetaminophen alone in 2016, and 21,776 single exposures to acetaminophen in combination with other drugs.
-Acetaminophen exposure alone resulted in 92 deaths, and acetaminophen combinations resulted in 42 deaths.[19]
+The American Association of Poison Control Centers' National Poison Data System reported 66,710 single exposures to acetaminophen alone in 2022 (17,791 in pediatric patients, 32,911 in adults, and 16,008 in patients of unknown age), and 13,799 single exposures to acetaminophen in combination with other drugs.
+Acetaminophen exposure alone resulted in 167 deaths (81 in known adults; 1 in a known pediatric patient), and acetaminophen combinations resulted in 29 deaths.[4]

-Acetaminophen toxicity is the most common cause of hepatic failure requiring liver transplantation in Great Britain.
+Acetaminophen toxicity is the most common cause of hepatic failure requiring liver transplantation in the United Kingdom.
 In the United States, acetaminophen toxicity has replaced viral hepatitis as the most common cause of acute hepatic failure and is the second most common cause of liver failure requiring transplantation.
-Although acetaminophen toxicity is particularly common in children, adults have accounted for most of the serious and fatal cases.[2]
+Although acetaminophen toxicity is particularly common in children, adults have accounted for most of the serious and fatal cases.[6]

 With aggressive supportive care and antidotal therapy, the mortality rate associated with acetaminophen hepatotoxicity is less than 2%.
-If correctly treated in a timely manner, most patients do not suffer significant sequelae; patients who survive are expected to have return of normal hepatic function.
-In case series, fewer than 4% of patients who suffer severe hepatotoxicity develop hepatic failure; fatalities or the need for liver transplantation occurs in less than half of these patients.
+If correctly treated in a timely manner, most patients do not suffer significant sequelae; patients who survive are expected to have return of normal liver function.
+In case series, fewer than 4% of patients who suffer severe hepatotoxicity develop liver failure, and less than half of them die or require liver transplantation.

 Chronic ethanol use or diminished nutritional status may increase the risk for morbidity because these conditions result in deficient glutathione stores and a subsequent inability to conjugate and detoxify NAPQI.
 Use of substances that induce the activity of the APAP-metabolizing CYP enzymes may increase the risk of morbidity by enhancing the production of NAPQI (see Etiology).